DeveloperAlly/Hashnode-Blogs/clden73ta000f08judlerd65d.md

 export default config;
 ```

-And to deploy the smart contract we created
+And to deploy the smart contract we create a deploy script - note that I'm specifically setting the Wallet address here as the signer (owner) - there are a few mapping errors still being worked in FEVM out at the time of writing that can cause some odd behaviour.

 `deploy/deployBacalhauFRC721.ts`